October 11, 2021

-Post-pandemic, the demand has for tele-therapy has continued to grow.
+It is a widely known fact that the demand for teletherapy has seen massive growth since the onset of the pandemic.
 Nationwide adoption of telehealth on modern platforms is stabilizing at levels unimaginable just over a year ago.

-Generic telecounseling jobs typically pay between $35 and $45 per hour after taxes.
+Generic online counseling jobs typically pay between $35 and $45 per hour after taxes.

 This works out to around $80,000 per year at 40 hours per week.
-Based on our independent research and our contracts with telehealth providers, the average counselor prefers to limit themselves to several teletherapist sessions per week.
+Based on our independent research and our contracts with telehealth providers, the average teletherapist prefers to limit themselves to several teletherapy sessions per week.
 However, many platforms have activity bonuses or other ways to increase efficiency for full-time providers.

-Full-time freelance teletherapists who dedicate themselves to an active platform frequently report making $100,000 per year.
+Full-time teletherapists who dedicate themselves to an active platform frequently report making $100,000 per year.
+For instance, therapists working with BetterHelp enjoy an estimated annual income of $100,100.
 Up to $150,000 in billable hours is not unheard of.